Malaysia - Data Protection Overview

 3.1.
 Main regulator for data protection

-The PDP is an agency under the Ministry of Communications and Multimedia ('MCM').
+The PDP is an agency under the Ministry of Communications and Digital ('MCD').
 It was officially launched by the Minister in Kuala Lumpur on 12 February 2012.
 The PDPA came into force on 15 December 2013.
-The current Commissioner is Mazmalek bin Mohamad who was appointed with effect from 22 January 2019.

 3.2.
 Main powers, duties and responsibilities